Jacob Stallings Player Props: Marlins vs. Cubs

 - Stallings has driven in a run twice this season, but just one in each of those games.

-- He has scored in three games this season (23.1%), but has had no multi-run games.
+- He has scored a run in three of 13 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.